(Note: Click the picture to download a free PDF newsletter on this topic.)

 Does this mean that the children will no longer inherit from their parents?

-No, the delivery of the presumptive legitimes will in no way prejudice the ultimate successional rights of the children accruing upon the death of either of both of the parents; but the value of the properties already received under the decree of annulment or absolute nullity will be considered as advances on their legitime.
+No, the delivery of the presumptive legitimes will not prejudice the ultimate successional rights of the children accruing upon the death of either of both of the parents.
+But the value of the properties already received under the decree of annulment or absolute nullity will be considered as advances on their legitime.

 When can the former spouses get married again to other persons?